How to Work in the Happiest Place on Earth

 Disney Careers: Parks Jobs: This is Disney's official site for employment listings.
 You can search for positions by keyword and location, as well as check the status of your application if you already applied for one.
 Be aware that your results might include opportunities that are unrelated to your search.
 You can also sign up for job alerts.

 Disney College Program (DCP): Paid internships working in entry-level jobs in the parks are open to current college students and recent graduates, regardless of age.
 Non-traditional college students, take note!.
-College Program participants work in short-term positions that may not be related to their major.
-While some colleges give credits for participating in this program, many do not.
+College Program participants work in short-term positions that are usually not be related to their majors.
+While some colleges give credits for participating in the DCP, many do not.

-Disney Professional Internships (PI): College juniors, seniors, graduate students and recent graduates can apply for these paid managerial positions that give them real-life work experience related to their majors.
+Disney Professional Internships (PI): College juniors, seniors, graduate students, and recent graduates can apply for these paid positions that give them real-life work experience related to their majors.

 OrlandoJobs.com: Walt Disney World Resort: Get a list of available jobs and set up alerts.

 Hcareers: Find Disney jobs on this site which specializes in the hospitality industry.